privacy-tech-lab/gpc-web-ui/README.md

 ## 4. Adding New Data

-Follow tutorial on the repository [wiki](https://github.com/privacy-tech-lab/gpc-web-ui/wiki/Instructions-for-Uploading-Data).
+For lab members, follow the tutorial on the repository [Wiki](https://github.com/privacy-tech-lab/gpc-web-ui/wiki/Instructions-for-Uploading-Data).

 ## 5. Thank You!